Wilhelm Otto Kühne: Career

 W.O.
 Kühne is best known for his Huppelkind stories.
 They were first published as stories in Klein Burger and were published as six separate Huppelkind books by Tafelberg from 1958 to 1960.
-The six classic stories have recently been brought together in an anthology celebrating the 50 year anniversary of the first edition in printed in 1958.
-Huppel's appeal has been likened to that of Christopher Robin in English children's literature and the play on rhythm, words and sounds in Kühne's prose strongly reminds of Dr Seuss at times.
+The six classic stories have recently been brought together in an anthology celebrating the 50 year anniversary of the first edition printed in 1958.
+Huppel's appeal has been likened to that of Christopher Robin in English children's literature and the play on rhythm, words and sounds in Kühne's prose is at times strongly reminiscent of that of Dr Seuss.
 Dorothy Hill's charming illustrations complement the text.

 In 1960 W.O.
 Kühne was the first recipient of the C.P.
 Hoogenhout award for Huppel verjaar.
 He wrote a number of other children's and youth books such as Kassie Krog in die knyp (1960), Die Kringe van Keerom (1962) and Die Wonderlike motor van Barnabas Bombas (1981).

-Die Kringe van Keerom (1962) was co-winner along with Die Goue Protea by Mikro for first prize in the Nasionale Boekhandel Youth Stories competition in 1961, written to commemorate the first Afrikaans book in 1861.
-It has two editions and twelve reprints experience.
+Die Kringe van Keerom (1962) was co-winner along with Die Goue Protea by Mikro of the first prize in the Nasionale Boekhandel Youth Stories competition in 1961, written to commemorate the first Afrikaans book in 1861.
+It has gone through two editions and twelve reprints.

-Kühne translated or retold a number of nursery stories such as Die flukse kabouters van Keulen (1969), My prentepoetseboek (1976), and four books in a series of Bible stories for children, namely The birth of Jesus, Moses in the basket, David and Goliath and the childhood of Jesus, all published in 1982.
+Kühne translated or retold a number of nursery stories such as Die flukse kabouters van Keulen (1969), My prentepoetseboek (1976), and four books in a series of Bible stories for children, namely The Birth of Jesus, Moses in the Basket, David and Goliath, and The Childhood of Jesus, all published in 1982.